elinverd/luminous/README.md

 callback is executed once when the dashboard is loaded for populating the dropdown values.

+A `Variable` can be marked as hidden by passing `hidden: true` to `Variable.define!/1`.
+Hidden variables are a means for framework clients to store some kind of state expecially in the case of custom Panels (a typical use case is pagination).
+As such, hidden variables are not rendered as dropdowns in the dashboard and are not included in URL params.

 ### Demo

 Luminous provides a demo dashboard that showcases some of Luminous'